Arctic Easter Parade

 Day 3:

 The day is at your disposal.
-If you bought the excursion package, you will go dog sledding today or tomorrow.
+If you booked the excursion, you will go dog sledding today.

 The dog sled is one of the most famous Greenlandic icons and a thousand-year-old tradition for the Inuit.
 Not many vehicles have survived such a long period without change in appearance and technology: a pack of happy dogs in harnesses tied to a simply constructed wooden sled.
 It is hard to explain this experience – it has to be tried.